JonAbrams/SpaceAce/README.md

 * **Immutable** – Centralized state with easy to track changes.
 * **Modular** – View components can manage their own part of the state, update logic is not centralized.
 * **Conveniet** – Various methods and features to make your life as a developer easier.
 * **Framework Agnostic** – Designed with React in mind, but works with any stateless view library/framework.
 Has no external dependencies.
-Requires only ES-
+Requires only ES5.
+* **Small** – ~9K uncompressed, ~2.5K gzipped.

 ## Documentation